 Our research often utilizes intersectional identity perspectives that examine social identities in conjunction with one another.
 We also seek to move away from deficit perspectives and examine how underrepresented groups bring “community cultural wealth” or “funds of knowledge” with them to their educations and workplaces.

-Continued research is needed to identify interventions that will result in a more equitable representation of underrepresented groups in the STEM workforce.
+Continued research is needed to identify interventions that will result in a more equitable representation of excluded identity groups in the STEM workforce.

 CERSE’s recent research projects include studies of: